pumanzor/security/docker/README.md

  Under the ‘STATUS’ column, you can see the status was “Exited (1) 6 minutes ago”.
 If a program ended while returning a non-zero value, it means that the program was terminated with some kind of error.
 So, what happened?
 The MySQL image was successfully downloaded but Docker failed to run it as container because the environment is not properly set up.
 This is stated in the error lines.

-para ver logs ejecutar
+para ver logs y registros ejecutar

 > docker logs test-mysql

-Para un contenedor
+Detener la ejecucion de un contenedor

-docker stop CONT_ID or NAME_CONT
+> docker stop CONT_ID or NAME_CONT

 Iniciar un contenedor

-docker start CONT_ID or NAME_CONT
+> docker start CONT_ID or NAME_CONT

 Eliminar un contenedor